LinkedIn photo scraping

 Frequently asked questions

-Why is a LinkedIn headshot higher risk than a random selfie?
+Why is a LinkedIn photo higher risk than a random selfie?

-Because it is explicitly attached to your professional identity, often high quality, and often reused across many public pages that make scraping and matching easier.
+Because it is explicitly attached to your professional identity, often high quality, and often reused across multiple public pages that make scraping and matching easier.

 Can I still use the protected file on LinkedIn?